22 Dec Homeowner’s Safety Guide: Tips for New Parents, Seniors, First-Time Homeowners, and Families in Disaster-Prone Areas

 Bathroom Safety Tips for Seniors and People with Disabilities

-The bathroom is an area in which seniors are at particular risk of falling.
+The bathroom presents particular risks, such as falling, for seniors.
 Slips and falls can easily occur on wet floors, while getting in or out of the bathtub, or even in the process of sitting on the toilet.
 Fortunately, there are several affordable tools you can use to enhance bathroom safety, such as non-skid mats for the bathtub or shower floor, shower chairs allowing a person to sit while bathing, and grab bars that are easily installed to help seniors or people with disabilities transfer in or out of the bathtub.

 If you have the budget for more substantial renovations, installing a walk-in shower can be a safer option for some seniors and people with disabilities.
 There are also specialty bathtubs known as walk-in bathtubs with a swing-open door to allow for easier entry and exit.

 General Kitchen Safety Tips

 The kitchen is home to many potential risks for seniors and people living with disabilities.
 For people who are wheelchair-bound, it can be difficult to retrieve objects from upper cabinets.
 Like the bathroom, there’s also the likelihood of slips and falls on the hard flooring surfaces often used in kitchens, especially if there’s been a spill.